 A: Yes.
-You may participate in our distribution reinvestment plan and elect to have the cash distributions you receive reinvested in shares of our common stock at a price of \$25.04 per share, which is equal to the estimated value per share as of December 31, 2016.
-Going forward, we will offer shares to our stockholders pursuant to our distribution reinvestment plan at the most recently determined estimated value per share.
+You may participate in our distribution reinvestment plan and elect to have the cash distributions you receive reinvested in additional shares of the same class of common stock that you own, at a price of \$25.04 per share, which is equal to the estimated value per share of our Class A common stock as of December 31, 2016.
+Going forward, we will offer shares to our stockholders pursuant to our distribution reinvestment plan at the most recently determined estimated value per share for each respective class of common stock.
 We intend to determine an updated estimated value per share every year as of a date on or about the last day of our fiscal year, or more frequently, in the sole discretion of our board of directors, and intend to disclose that updated estimated value per share in our annual report on Form 10-K or a current report on Form 8-K that we file with the SEC.
+Stockholders will not pay upfront selling commissions or dealer manager fees when purchasing shares under our distribution reinvestment plan; however, all outstanding Class D and Class T shares, including those purchased under our distribution reinvestment plan, will have their distributions reduced by the amount of the trailing stockholder servicing fees accrued with respect to shares sold in the primary offering.
+If the amount of distributions declared per share is not enough to cover the amount of stockholder servicing fees payable with respect to the Class D or Class T shares, the remaining fees may decrease the relevant NAV of the class of common stock.
 Our distribution reinvestment plan may also be amended, suspended or terminated by our board of directors in its discretion upon at least 10 days' prior written notice.
 Please see "Description of Capital Stock-Distribution Reinvestment Plan" for more information regarding our distribution reinvestment plan.